asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 #### Keep Tests Self-Contained

 An important heuristic is that tests should be self-contained and independent of one another. xUnit's test setup should be reserved for very specific usages.
-I recommend using test setup only to create the object under test, initialize its dependencies, and inject them manually into the test subject constructor.
+I recommend using test setup only to create the object under test, initialize its dependencies, and inject them manually into the test subject's constructor.
 This of course assumes that the test subject is shared by the other test cases in the same fixture.

 If there is some duplication of test setup but it is important to the outcome of the test, I prefer not to refactor it.
 Refactoring will impact readability by introducing indirection. _DRYing_ tests should be used to enhance understanding, if it instead produces the opposite effect it should be avoided.